MyTB444/2D-Platformer-Final-Year-Project/diary.md

 I am making small adjustmens to my code.
 I am focused on the presentation and the report.
 -05/12/2024
 Added many enviromental animations, the game looks feels way better now.
 Also fixed an old bug where enemies would start two movement coroutines and attack twice.
+-06/12/2024
+Today I ve worked extensively on the overall game physics.
+Customized layering and collision.
+The gameplay feels much better now.
+I have also added some animations for the main menu.